 - Rapid response to any presumptive cases of COVID-19.

 If you have any questions about these measures or the Project in general, please contact us at the number or email below.

 Project construction is divided into 11 workfronts.
 Construction generally began at the west end of workfronts 1 and 7 and progress in an easterly direction.
 Four worker camps are also needed to house construction staff.
 Construction began on workfront 1 the week of September 23, 2019 and commenced in other workfronts as permits were acquired.
 Construction is expected to be complete by the end of March 2022.

-Detailed Project Plans, or DPPs, are being developed for each workfront and for the overall project.
-DPPs are bring posted in the Public Record Documents page as they are finalized.
+Detailed Project Plans, or DPPs, were developed for each workfront and for the overall project.
+DPPs are posted on the Public Record Documents page.
 These DPP’s are the detailed plans of “how”, “where” and “when” we plan to construct that make up our final permitting approvals for the project construction and may be updated from time to time.

 Detailed mapping of the project right of way is available here.